Lowest Highest Foundation

 We appreciate you considering a donation*.

-Backing this mission will mean the world to us those we affect.
+Backing this mission will mean the world to those we help.

 Lowest Highest Foundation is a 501(c)(3) Nonprofit.
 If you choose to donate, please include your address and we will send you a written acknowledgement of your gift.